 Row 7: Warranty/Contingency

 We all hope that we're buying a reliable car.
 If you are buying a relatively new car or one from a used dealer, chances are it will come with a warranty of some kind.
 Broadly speaking this will cover costs if a specified item goes wrong within the warranty period, although the exact details of what is and isn’t covered will depend on the warranty in question.
 For cars outside their original or dealer warranty, you might want to organise separate warranty cover for a one-off annual cost or set aside a monthly contingency fee to cover wear and tear items such as tyres and brakes, as well as unexpected repair costs.
 Either way, enter this figure into your spreadsheet against the relevant month or months.

 Row 8: MoT

 If your car is more than three years old it will need to pass an annual test to ensure it is roadworthy.
 The cost for this Ministry of Transport test is capped at £54.85, so enter this into your spreadsheet for the month your car’s current MoT is due to expire.

 As a belts and braces approach, you could keep a final row for any extras such as GAP insurance if you decide to take it out, valeting if you like to have the car cleaned regularly, the London Congestion Charge if you often drive in the capital, or even a residents’ parking permit if required.

 Finally, the Sums

-With a bit of spreadsheet wizardry you can now add up all your monthly costs at the bottom of each column, which will in turn reveal how much you should budget to buy and run your car.
-As a rough guide, this figure ideally shouldn’t account for more than 20% of your net income.
+With a bit of spreadsheet wizardry you can now add up all your monthly costs at the bottom of each column, which will in turn reveal the total cost and how much you should budget to buy and run your car.
+As a rough guide, this figure ideally shouldn’t account for more than 20% of your take-home pay.